Program Overview – Academic Year 2016-2017

 – (1) Additional course from SS or HS

 – (1) Literary Arts (LA)

 *Second degree BSN applicants take only six course prerequisites: five designated science courses plus either a US Diversity OR a Global Issues course.

 All first-degree students must meet the Foundations and Approaches requirements as outlined below:

 • *For the Foundations quantitative reasoning requirement: either STOR 151 Basic Concepts of Statistics and Data Analysis or 155 Introduction to Statistics.
-Students planning to pursue a career in research should take Stor 155.
+STOR 155 is strongly recommended for students interested in graduate study.

 • For the Approaches physical and life sciences requirements (for a total of 28 credits):

 ◦ BIOL 101/101L Principles of Biology

 ◦ *BIOL 252/BIOL 252L Fundamentals of Human Anatomy and Physiology (with lab; online lab is unacceptable)**

 ◦ CHEM 101/101L and CHEM 102/102L General Descriptive Chemistry or BIOC 107 and BIOC 108 Introduction to Biochemistry